 This is your chance to highlight all your skills and experience relevant to the position.
-Before the interview, look closely at the job description and prepare examples of relevant experience you have.
+Before the interview, look closely at the job description and prepare examples of your relevant experience.
 Mention your personality, attitude and ability to work well with team members and management.
 Tell the interviewer what your strengths are and what you will bring to the table.

 Behavioural questions are popular.
-Many companies use these questions to determine how you actually behaved in a situation instead of how you say you would behave.
-This is an indicator of whether you can fulfil the duties listed for the position.
+Many companies use these to determine how you actually behaved in a situation instead of how you say you would behave.
+This is an indicator of whether you can fulfill the duties listed for the position.

-Provide an example where you were working under pressure?
-How did you manage pressure situations?
+Provide an example of working under pressure?
+How did you manage this pressure situation?

 Be prepared to provide examples of stressful work situations where you relied on your problem-solving skills.
 Succinctly tell the interviewer what the situation was, how you addressed it and what outcome you achieved.

 Have you handled a difficult situation with a co-worker?
 If so, how?

 Provide an example of a challenging situation you had with a co-worker and how you handled it.
 If you’ve never faced such a conflict in a workplace, describe how you would deal with one if you had to.